 Offline Options: External Hard Drives and USB Thumbnails

 External hard drives are popular for storing photos because they offer a lot of storage space for a relatively low price.
-However, external hard drives have a limited lifespan - 5 to 7 years -and there are stories of them not working correctly.
+However, external hard drives have a limited lifespan - just 5 to 7 years - and there are countless stories of them not working correctly when you need them.
 You should also keep in mind that it can be extremely expensive to retrieve data from a failed external hard drive.

 If you store your photos on an external hard drive, be sure to create backups in case the drive fails - even do a backup hard drive of your hard drive.

 One of the best things about external hard drives is they are cheap.
-You can purchase TBs of data space for $100.
-USBs do not hold as much as external hard drives but you can still put a lot of photos in the GBs you get.
+You can purchase terabytes of data space for $100.
+USBs do not hold as much as external hard drives but you can still put a lot of photos in the gigabytes you get.

 That is a lot of data for a low price.
 However, you need to make sure that there are backups, and that you regularly buy new hard drives before they expire!

-A lot of people used to (still?) store photos on a CD or DVD, however, most computers do not even have a CD option anymore.
-Although, there is legitimacy to putting your photos on CDs if we fast forward 30 or 40 years from now, how easy will it be to get them off your CD?
+Just a few years ago, most people used to store photos on a CD or DVD, however, most computers do not even have a CD option anymore.
+If we fast forward 30 or 40 years from now, how easy will it be to get them off your CD?

 A New Option: Blockchain technology